 Online Auctions and Selling Platforms

-You’ll need to manage shipping, customer inquiries, and any associated fees that the platform may charge.
+You’ll need to manage shipping, customer inquiries, and any fees the platform may charge.
 For instance, eBay charges final value fees, while auction houses take a commission on sales.
 Before listing, it’s a good idea to research completed sales of similar coins to set a competitive price.

 Coin Shows